 Disposal operations at the Byproduct Facility occur completely below a thick layer of red-bed clay.
 This red-bed clay is a laterally extensive (tens of hundreds of miles) and very thick (>1000 feet) massive clay and sandstone/siltstone formation.

 The existing disposal in the Byproduct Facility was shipped from the Fernald cleanup efforts outside of Cincinnati, Ohio.
 The cleanup efforts, considered a successful reclamation project by the federal government, has helped return a previous Cold War-era nuclear arms facility into a wildlife and nature preserve for centuries to come.
 Most of the materials stored at WCS from the site include uranium metal products left over from the Cold War nuclear activity.

-To find out more about the Fernald clean-up effort and how WCS was a part of the solution, see link below.
+To find out more about the Fernald cleanup effort and how WCS was a part of the solution, click here.